Desiders/manga_informer_bot/README.md

-# manga_informer_bot
+# title_informer_bot
-A simple a telegram bot on aiogram to quickly get information about manga.
+A simple a telegram bot on aiogram to quickly get information about title.
 Using anilist api.